 As Donna Farhi noted, the world doesn’t really need more people who can bend their bodies into amazing positions.
 What it needs are kinder, more compassionate, generous people with open minds and hearts.
-Yoga helps us to become those kinds of people, encouraging forth the essence of who we really are.
-Our motto is what Gandhi said, “BE the change you wish to see in the world.”
-We hope to offer a place where people can discover and share their gifts through the ancient practice of yoga.
+Our motto is Gandhi ’s “BE the change you wish to see in the world.”
+Our aim is to offer a place where people can discover and share their gifts through yoga.

-Sun & Moon classes are Hatha Yoga, inspired by Ashtanga, Iyengar, Kripalu, Kundalini, Sivananda, Tibetan Buddhism, Taoist Yoga and many other yoga styles, and grounded in a deep awareness of yoga history, philosophy, breath, alignment, chakras, bandhas, and the subtle energy body.
-Yoga is a tool for wellness, and we incorporate many healing and meditation traditions into the practice to this end.
-Our classes seek to help you explore your full potential on this planet–physical, mental, spiritual and emotional.
-That’s why we embrace more than asana.
-In any given class we will explore meditation, breathing, kirtan, poetry, and yoga texts both classical and contemporary…When you open your body, you free your heart.
-That is why we invite you to “Come Move and Be Moved.”
-Discover your potential to change yourself, and change the world.
+Sun and Moon classes are Hatha Yoga, inspired by Ashtanga, Iyengar, Kripalu, Sivananda, Tibetan Buddhism and many other yoga styles.
+Our offerings are grounded in a deep awareness of yoga history, philosophy, breath, alignment, chakras, bandhas, and the subtle energy body.
+Our classes seek to help you nurture your full potential on this planet–physical, mental, emotional, spiritual.
+We embrace more than asana–in any given class we might explore meditation, breathing, kirtan, poetry, and yoga texts both classical and contemporary.

-The physical benefits of yoga are manifold–reduce stress, release toxins, revitalize the systems of the body, tone, strengthen, and increase flexibility.
-The non-physical invitation is to let go of the constructs we create on the ego level and open to deeper self-discovery, healing and transformation–finding our innate vitality, balance, calm, joy and unity through the moving meditation of yoga.
-The practice continues when we take these gifts off the mat into daily life in community (kula) with others.
+The physical benefits of yoga are manifold–reduce stress, release toxins, revitalize the systems of the body, tone, strengthen, increase flexibility and vitality.
+The non-physical invitation is to let go of the constructs we create on the ego level and open to deeper self-discovery, healing, interconnectedness and transformation–finding our innate vitality, balance, calm, joy and balance.
+Then we take these gifts off the mat and into community (kula) with others.